Gandalf1209/Yamanu-Game-Engine-2/README.md

 Before the end of November 2014.

 <h3>What about documentation?</h3>
 The only documentation will be the JavaDocs in the code.
-I will be uploading a video once Yamanu 2 is ready for the public, that will explain the basic features of the game engine
+I will be uploading a video once Yamanu 2 is ready for the public, that will explain the basic features of the game engine.
+I might make the GitHub wiki the area for documentation, but that is not very likely.

 <h3>Where will this video be?</h3>
 My YouTube channel is <a href="http://www.youtube.com/TheGandalf1209">here</a> which is where the video will be.